Here are all the Founding Member Organizations:

 Ad Astra – Together for Finland

 Ad Astra (official name: Ad Astra i Helsingfors rf ) is based in Helsinki, Finland.
 Ad Astra’s mission is to spread interfaith/interculutural dialogue, mutual understanding, to promote cultural heritage, and the rights of children.
+We provide young story-tellers to schools.
+You can also join us for a food sharing-event, for our study circle about antiracism or for story-sharing.
+We have knowledge about cultural and religious diversity, and our activities are multilingual.
+In our work we promote human rights and we analyze power-structures, dig into intersectionality, diversity and dialogue.
 Ad Astra’s major achievement is the integration work among youth and children in the Helsinki region.
-Storytelling and cultural heritage is a main focus for Ad Astra.
-Ad Astra runs the interfaith dialogue program for youth Together for Finland, in cooperation with Together for Sweden in Stockholm.
-Ad Astra is also producing the feast-calendar together with Fokus ry.
-The calendar is an innovative achievement in Finland; www.juhlakalenteri.fi /
+Ad Astra runs the interfaith dialogue program for youth Together for Finland, in cooperation with Together for Sweden Tillsammans för Sverige at Fryshuset in Stockholm, and is part of the international Anna Lindh-network.

 Faiths in Tunes

 Faiths In Tune, founded by Anja Fahlenkamp in 2012, promotes a peaceful, positive and constructive dialogue between adherents of different faiths, beliefs and world views by using the medium of music, dance and other art forms in order to humanise the „others“, raising curiosity and interest, deconstructing fear, counteracting the polarisation of identities without denying their importance, and building a foundation for future cooperation between different faith communities.
-Since the first festival in April 2012, Faiths In Tune has grown to become an international movement that has reached more than 45,000 people across Europe of all different religious, cultural, ethnic, social, educational, age and gender backgrounds with its annual Interfaith Music Festivals in London (2012-2015 at SOAS, since 2016 at the British Museum), Berlin (since 2016 with the support of the LOTTO-Stiftung Berlin), Birmingham (2018 at the Birmingham Museum & Art Gallery), Turin (2018 in cooperation with CESNUR and the Turin International Book Fair), Cologne (2019) and hopefully many more locations in the future.
+Faiths In Tune organises interfaith and intercultural music festivals, events, workshops and experiences with the aim of promoting peaceful coexistence and combatting hatred and xenophobia.
+Its best-known events include the annual London Interfaith Music Festival, hosted at the British Museum, and the Festival der Religionen in Berlin and Cologne.
 The festivals, which combine music & dance stage programmes with interfaith community fairs, workshops, exhibitions and children’s play and learn areas, have attracted broad attention from European media, as well as support from social organisations and NGOs, and received the prestigious German award “Landmark in the Land of Ideas” in 2017.
+Faiths In Tune has also been delivering programmes specifically aimed at youth and refugees to promote a more inclusive society.

 Groupe Interreligieux pour la Paix des Yvelines – GIP78

-GIP 78’s mission is to Promote a better knowledge and mutual understanding between various religious and cultural communities so that their members contribute in improving social relations and protecting peace locally.
+The mission of the Interreligious Group for Peace of the Yvelines French department in France (GIP78) is to Promote a better knowledge and mutual understanding between various religious and cultural communities so that their members contribute in improving social relations and protecting peace locally.
 “Locally” being in the French department of the Yvelines (local county).
 GIP 78’s activities and major achievements: three-part speeches in schools, interfaith chorale, book club, meal sharing, exhibition visits, open places of worship, theatrical performances, lectures / debates on topical issues (such as secularity, identitarian closure…), interfaith prayer for world peace (interreligious meeting inspired by Assisi), support of local interfaith community meetings (jewish-Christian, Christian-Muslim…).
+GIP 78 is the local section of Religions for Peace’s global movement.

 The Muslim Jewish Conference